AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ### Install the data export extensions

-The onboarding process for Catalog Service requires access to the command line of the server.
+The onboarding process for [!DNL Catalog Service] requires access to the command line of the server.

-The Catalog Service extension can be installed on both Adobe Commerce cloud infrastructure and on-premises instances.
+The [!DNL Catalog Service] extension can be installed on both Adobe Commerce cloud infrastructure and on-premises instances.

-The Catalog Service is installed with Composer keys, which are linked to the Commerce account [mageid](https://developer.adobe.com/commerce/marketplace/guides/sellers/profile-information/) provided during the signup process.
+The [!DNL Catalog Service] is installed with Composer keys, which are linked to the Commerce account [mageid](https://developer.adobe.com/commerce/marketplace/guides/sellers/profile-information/) provided during the signup process.
 Composer uses these keys during the initial installation of Adobe Commerce, or in situations in which the Composer keys were not previously saved to an external `auth.json` file.

 See [Get your authentication keys](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/authentication-keys.html) for more information about obtaining Composer keys.

 #### Adobe Commerce on cloud infrastructure

-Use this method for installing the Catalog Service extension for a Commerce Cloud instance.
+Use this method for installing the [!DNL Catalog Service] extension for a Commerce Cloud instance.

 1. Open the `<Commerce_root>/composer.json` file in a text editor and update the require section as follows: